surifirstpin/Acubi_documentation/Version.5/Reports.md

 |**is not null**                   |data which is not equal to null
 |**is null**                       |data which is equal to null

-> **Note :** To view the **Timeline Filters** in details please go to Timeline filters document.
+> **Note :** To view the **Timeline Filters** in details please go to Timeline filters document in Technical Documents.

-**8.** Similarly, we can apply **Hidden Filters** to the report data, By Clicking on Filter Icon available in field list of a report.
+**8.** Similarly, we can apply **Hidden Filters** to the report data, by clicking on Filter Icon available in field list of a report.
 The data can also be retrieved based on the applied hidden filters, this hidden filters are visible in the list of filter expression but are hidden in data section.

-**9.** To Delete the filter applied Click **Cross Icon** as shown in the image below.
+**9.** To **Delete** the filter applied Click **Cross Icon** as shown in the image below.

 ## Sorting Order (Ascending / Descending)